 Another period of exploration might follow when the teacher asks if the triangular numbers have to be consecutive.

 An analysis of the structure of the array helps students develop another formula for the number of lines.
-The formula works for all rectangular arrays.

 By colouring the lines in the way shown in the illustration, students can understand how to develop a formula from the structure of the array.
 There are 4 x 6 red lines, where 6 is the length and 4 is one more than the height.
 Similarly, there are 7 x 3 green lines, where 3 is the height and 7 is one more than the length.